 Finally, our players will be scouted by Regional Staff Coaches at a South Region ODP Tournament.
 Based on the input from all of these coaches, invitations will be sent to players to attend Regional ODP Camp in July.

 WHAT IS THE SOUTH REGION SCOUTS LOOKING FOR IN AN ODP PLAYER?

 In terms of player qualities- here is a link to what US Soccer utilizes in their approach to defining player qualities:

 For the South Region, you can read how those qualities are applied by position:

 Both documents provide insight into the qualities, roles, and responsibilities of Regional and National Team Players that State ODP Players should employ in their personal development plans.

-Last year MLS (Philadelphia Union, FC Cincinnati) and NWSL (Houston Dash) scouts recognized and invited multiple players into Academy Trials.
+In 2019-20 MLS (Philadelphia Union, FC Cincinnati) and NWSL (Houston Dash) scouts recognized and invited multiple players into Academy Trials.
 The South Region invited 9 Boys and 6 Girls to represent the South Region at the November 2020 Event.

 For an explanation of the ODP Process click the links below